cootaca/APCSA2020/README.md

 # APCSA2020

-This is my all the work I have done in my AP Computer Science A class.
+This is all the code I have worked on in my AP Computer Science A class.